TULiberalArts/Jewish-Studies/pages/undergradaute.md

    [maggie.cogswell@temple.edu](mailto:maggie.cogswell@temple.edu)
 ---
 ## BA in Jewish Studies
 If you major in Jewish Studies, you'll explore 3,500 years of Jewish civilization under the guidance of leading scholars.
-From the Dead Sea Scrolls to Jewish comedians like Sarah Silverman and Larry David, you'll explore the ways Judaism and Jewish people has changed the world.
+From the Dead Sea Scrolls to Jewish comedians like Sarah Silverman and Larry David*, you'll explore the ways Judaism and Jewish people has changed the world.
 Our BA in Jewish Studies program provides students with a broad but rigorous liberal arts education.
 The Bachelor of Arts in Jewish Studies is a solid Liberal Arts degree that provides undergraduates with the intellectual, analytical, communication and interpersonal skills essential for success in any career.

 [Learn More about Majoring in Jewish Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/jewish-studies/ba-jewish-studies/)